Ehsunpy/ocr-pdf-persian/README.md

 # OCR to PDF Converter

-Persian OCR text extraction and PDF generation tool using FPDF with full Persian language support.
+**Employment Task Project**: Persian OCR text extraction and PDF generation tool using FPDF with full Persian language support.

+> **Note**: This project was developed as a text extraction task assigned to me for employment purposes.
+It demonstrates my skills in Python development, API integration, Persian text processing, and PDF generation.

 ## 🌟 Features